 Estate Planning Lawyer

-As a Knoxville estate planning lawyer from Carpenter & Lewis, PLLC explains in this post, the use of social media platforms like Facebook and Twitter allows people to stay connected with family and friends (and, in some cases, complete strangers) from around the world.
+As an estate planning lawyer from Carpenter & Lewis, PLLC explains in this post, the use of social media platforms like Facebook and Twitter allows people to stay connected with family and friends (and, in some cases, complete strangers) from around the world.
 One very important issue with these platforms is access to the account after the person who created the account dies.
 Both Facebook and Twitter have policies addressing this issue.
 Instructions on how these accounts should be managed after death can be included in an individual’s estate plan.

 Facebook has become a very popular platform, allowing users to post pictures and status updates for friends and family members to view.
 Because many people use Facebook to post personal information, it is often very important to make plans for how the account will be managed after the account creator dies.